cdignas/elbgoods-calendar/README.md

+# Elbgoods Calendar API

+A simplified calendar application for a larger platform.
+Link to complete description [README.md](src/README.md)

+### Build App
+To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

+Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running

+`docker-compose up -d --build app`.

+navigate to src folder copy `.env.example` and rename to `.env`

+### Start App

+- `docker-compose run --rm composer update`
+- `docker-compose run --rm npm install`
+- `docker-compose run --rm npm run dev`
+- `docker-compose run --rm artisan migrate:fresh --seed`

+### Swagger Doc

+Link to [Swagger Doc](http://localhost/docs/swagger) for Testing Endpoints in Frontend

+### Unit Tests

+`docker-compose run --rm artisan test --filter=AppointmentControllerTest`

 # docker-compose-laravel
 A pretty simplified Docker Compose workflow that sets up a LEMP network of containers for local Laravel development.
 You can view the full article that inspired this repo [here](https://dev.to/aschmelyun/the-beauty-of-docker-for-local-laravel-development-13c0).